814 Naval Air Squadron: Gannet (1957-1959)

+Whirwind (1960-1961)

+In 1960, the squadron continued in the ASW role and was equipped with its first helicopter, the Westland Whirlwind, when 814 Squadron was re-established as a helicopter unit at RNAS Culdrose in April 1960, equipped with eight Whirlwind HAS.7 helicopters.
+The Westland Whirlwind was the British adaptation of the American Sikorsky S-55 helicopter.
+The final iteration of this aircraft in Fleet Air Arm service was the HAS.7, powered with a British Alvis Leonides Mk.5 engine.
+This variant was engineered for primary operations in anti-submarine warfare, marking it as the first British helicopter dedicated to such tasks.
+It featured advanced equipment, including radar and dipping Asdic, to enhance submarine detection capabilities.
+In July, the squadron embarked in the Centaur-class light fleet carrier HMS Hermes for a joint exercise with the United States Sixth Fleet, followed by participation in a NATO exercise in home waters in September.
+The squadron's next deployment took it to the Far East in December 1960, and it returned to the UK in April 1961, ultimately disbanding at Culdrose on 14 September.

+Wessex (1961-1970)

-In 1960, the squadron continued in the ASW role and was equipped with its first helicopter, the Westland Whirlwind HAS.7, later replaced with the Westland Wessex HAS.1.
+The Whirlwind was later replaced with the Westland Wessex HAS.1.
 The Wessex HAS.3 was introduced in 1967, providing the squadron with its first radar-equipped helicopter.
 During this time, the squadron was embarked on HMS Victorious and HMS Hermes to patrol east of the Suez.
 In 1968, 814 NAS was again awarded the Boyd Trophy, on this occasion for achieving a high state of operational effectiveness at sea with the Wessex HAS.3.
 The squadron decommissioned for a second time in July 1970.